AzpMon/Proyecto-1-Dise-o-de-Algoritmos-MCC-CIC/README.md

 ## Overview

-<<<<<<< HEAD
 This project implements a Python-based toolkit for creating, analyzing, and exporting various types of graphs.
 It includes custom object-oriented implementations for `Vertex`, `Edge`, and `Graph` classes.
-The graphs can be generated using classical random models and exported in DOT format for visualization (e.g., using Graphviz or Gephi).
+Graphs can be generated using classical random models and exported in DOT format for visualization (e.g., using Graphviz or Gephi).

-The toolkit also includes graph traversal algorithms and a custom implementation of **Dijkstra's algorithm**, which builds a shortest-path tree and annotates each vertex with its distance to the source.
+The toolkit also includes graph traversal algorithms and a custom implementation of **Dijkstra's algorithm**, as well as **Minimum Spanning Tree (MST)** algorithms such as **Kruskal**, **Reverse-Delete (Kruskal Inverse)**, and **Prim**.

+A new script has been added to **automatically generate and analyze graphs** of different types and sizes.
+For each graph:
+- Three MST algorithms are executed: Kruskal, Kruskal Inverse, and Prim.
+- The DOT file of each result is saved.
+- The name of the generator, algorithm used, and total MST weight are printed.

 ## Features